 I have DSL, but it is slower then what it is suppose to be, I call and get credit.
 Why should I pay for something I'm not getting?

 Don't believe everything your friends say.
 I paid a friend's electric bill and she was getting it paid by CAA. burnt me up.
 Some friend, huh?

 If possible, give up one meal every third day (this can be considered a fast and dedicated to the Lord.) do not do this if you are diabetic or must stay on regular diet, because this can hurt you.

 Stop drinking sodas or at least cut down (I now drink one a day and am working at quitting that.)

 Obama is sending people to school, check your local vocational college out and see if there are classes you can attend at their cost (CAA-community action, sometimes, they pay you.)
 Contact the welfare office, see if you qualify for food-stamps and CAA sometimes will help with electric bills.
-For extra work, let your church know you need work (sometimes members can send work your way.)
-Be proactive.

 Let friends know you are looking for work.